seandenigris/XML-Parser/repository/XML-Parser.package/XMLComment.class/README.md

 This class represents comments preserved as nodes.
+Comments are ignored during parsing by default.
+If you want them preserved as comment nodes, use #preservesCommentNodes: with the DOM parser before parsing.